 Mr. Watts is currently a doctoral candidate (ABD) at Stanford University, studying with Brian Ferneyhough and working towards a D.M.A. in Composition.
 Mr. Watts received his master's with distinction from Oxford University and his bachelor's with academic honors from the New England Conservatory.
 He has also studied composition and theory at the Jacobs School of Music, Indiana University, literature through IU's Hutton Honors College, and economics at Brown University.
 He researches the compositional applications of language desemanticization, focusing on the ability to convey expression through the voice even when specific meaning is lost, augmented, or otherwise unintelligible.
 His writing also actively explores musical extremes through gradients of freedom and restriction, ambiguity and detail, purity and distortion, along with sound and noise.
 Often he includes invented instruments to broaden the palette of what a performer can do.
 The treatment of microtonality in his pitch language focuses on the evolution of material under tightly constrained circumstances.
 For the past few years, Mr. Watts has sought to create highly precise surface gestures to serve as the impetus in his music.
 These can be thought of as cells; whereby, when taken individually, he exercises a great degree of control over nuanced parameters, but when taken together the texture sounds more spontaneous.

 Mr. Watts teaches a summer workshop entitled “Algorithmic Composition with Max/MSP and OpenMusic” at the Center for Computer Research in Music and Acoustics (CCRMA).
 In 2018-2019 he will be a fellow at the impuls International Composers Academy (Austria) and Luxembourg Composition Academy (Luxembourg).
 In previous years Mr. Watts also participated as a featured composer at the Young Composers Meeting (Netherlands), Delian Academy (Greece), Cheltenham Music Festival (England), the 48th International Summer Course for New Music at Darmstadt (Germany), the Composit Festival (Italy), the Biennial Ostrava Days Institute (Czech Republic), the highSCORE Festival (Italy), the Wellesley Composers Conference (USA), the Etchings Festival (France), Fresh Inc. Festival (USA), New Music on the Point (USA), and the Atlantic Music Festival (USA).
-Furthermore, he has given guest lectures on his compositional practice at Harvard University, UC Berkeley, UC San Diego, and Susquehanna University.
+Furthermore, he has given guest lectures on his compositional practice at Harvard, UC Berkeley, UC San Diego, Susquehanna University, and Ithaca College.